 Applying for jobs in Australia can be challenging, especially if you’re not sure what the hiring process looks like, what an Australian resume should include, and if you don’t have any great Australian resume examples to learn from.

-Let’s start with a resume example that does everything right.
+You can use the resume example below to apply for any role.
+This resume does everything right.
 It’s the perfect resume for the Australian job market.

 Above: Don’t be scared.
 You’ll be able to write a resume just like this by the time you finish this article.